Publication ethics and malpractice statement

 Unpublished material contained in manuscripts submitted to the journal may not be used by members of the editorial board for their own research without the written consent of the author.

-Duties of the auditors
+Duties of the reviewers

 The review must be conducted objectively and with clear and documented arguments.